-- 1. Connect the fiber and/or USB cables. - ➤ If using inline, traffic feeding into port 1 will exit out port 2 and vice versa.
-Likewise, traffic feeding into port 3 will exit out port 4, traffic feeding into port 5 will exit out port 6 and vice versa. - ➤ If using a SPAN/mirror port, connect to any port (of appropriate speed / type).
-Please see page 34 for information on using the management utility to switch ports into dedicated SPAN mode. - ➤ Alignment is important when inserting the fiber connectors into the fiber ports.
-Depending on the cable, the duplex retention bracket could skew the positioning of the optics if care is not taken to align the connectors properly when attaching the fiber cables. - 2.
+- 1. Connect the Ethernet cables. - ➤ Ports 5 and 6 are 10-GbE ports.
+Ports 1 through 4 are 1-GbE ports. - ➤ If using inline, the traffic feeding into port 1 will exit out port 2 and vice versa.
+Likewise, the traffic feeding into port 3 will exit out port 4, traffic feeding into port 5 will exit out port 6 and vice versa. - ➤ If using a SPAN/mirror port, connect to any port (of appropriate speed).
+Please see page 18 for information on using the management utility to switch ports into dedicated SPAN mode. - 2.
 Firmly insert the black USB key. - ➤ Use the black USB key that came in the box with the unit.
 This key will only work with the unit with which it came and cannot be used with any other IPCopper device.
 Do not insert this black USB key into any other equipment as this may cause it to malfunction. - 3.
-Connect the power cable and flip the back power switch ON. - ➤ Once the power switch in back is flipped to the ON position, the unit will power on and begin booting up automatically.
-The first stage of the boot up process is self diagnostics, which takes about 5-20 seconds. - ➤ During bootup, the red KEY light will illuminate and the COM light will blink, indicating that the unit is communicating with the key.
-After the unit establishes that it is the correct key, the green KEY light will illuminate and the unit will proceed to the next stage.
-This process takes about 5-30 seconds. - ➤ During bootup, the USC10G4 receives signals from at least three GPS satellites and synchronizes its clock to the broadcast GPS time.
+Connect the power cable and flip the back power switch ON. - ➤ Once the power switch in back is flipped to the ON position, the unit will power on and begin booting up automatically. - ➤ During bootup, the USC10G3 receives signals from at least three GPS satellites and synchronize its clock to the broadcast GPS time.
 During this synchronization process, the green GPS light blinks with increasing frequency as time synchronization progresses.
-Depending on the reception strength, it may take up to half an hour for the unit to synchronize (for more information see page 18).

-➤ To skip GPS time synchronization, press the RET button one time while the GPS light is blinking.
-GPS time synchronization may also be disabled through the management utility (see page 19).
+Depending on the reception strength, it may take up to half an hour for the unit to synchronize (for more information see page 14). - ➤ To skip GPS time synchronization, press the RET button one time while the GPS light is blinking.
+GPS time synchronization may also be disabled and re-enabled through the management utility (see page 16).